Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.list()```
-This allows you fetch all transfers using a GET method
+This allows you fetch all transfers using a GET method:

 ```javascript
 rave.Transfer.list()